yorek/awesome-azure-sql/README.md

 - :page_facing_up: [DevOps for Azure SQL](https://devblogs.microsoft.com/azure-sql/devops-for-azure-sql/): Everything you want to know around how to apply DevOps to databases, Azure SQL DB in particular
 - :tv: [Getting Started with DevOps for Azure SQL](https://www.youtube.com/watch?v=j7OnxOz7YDY): What is Data DevOps and a discussion around the first option: migration based deployment
 - :tv: [Using Azure Pipelines for Azure SQL Deployments](https://www.youtube.com/watch?v=G7H6HbzwAfs): Discussion state based deployment, and full demo on using Azure Pipelines to deploy the database
+- 📄 [Advanced automated deployment of Azure SQL Database with Azure DevOps](https://erikej.github.io/sqlserver/2021/01/11/azure-sql-advanced-deployment-part1.html): Detailed tutorial on how to deploy Azure SQL with Azure DevOps

 ### Data Loading
 - [Azure SQL DB Import Data Samples](https://github.com/Azure-Samples/azure-sql-db-import-data): Samples on how to import data (JSON, CSV, Flat-Files, etc) into Azure SQL